Friday, 29 May 2026

 Eventually he fell asleep while I ran around trying to find someone who could help.
 I rang City Hospice.
 The doctor was in with a patient for an hour but they would ask her to call us.
 Time was ticking slowly by.

-The paramedic, Mike, said 'We're taking you in for a few days until you're...'
+Mike said 'We're taking you in for a few days until you're...'

 'Wat?'

 He tried again.
-'We will take you into...'
+'We'll take you into...'

 Mike tried a third time.
 'As you are dehydrated we're going to...'